tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This item’s cloth is woven from the hair of enslaved spellcasters.
 When you cast a daily spell against a target vulnerable to radiant damage, the target is also vulnerable to your spell attack, and takes triple damage if you score a critical hit against it.

 **Quirk:** Collects trophies from the dead.

 ---

+#### Deer-hide Cape

+_Recharge 16+ after use:_ You become a harmless deer, gaining a +4 bonus to disengage checks, skill checks to leap over obstacles or to travel through snowy or wooded terrain, and skill checks to perceive danger.
+As a harmless creature you can’t attack, use powers, or cast spells.
+You change back as a quick action, or when you become unconscious or take a rest.

+**Quirk:** Eats roses.

+---